solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

-    Deployments are done by `DEPLOYER_EOA` address defined in `Addresses.json`.
-We get this address while setting the proposal environment in the `run` function; please refer to the `run` function documentation below to get more details.
-In tests, `deploy()` is used to simulate the proposal contract deployments, and on the other hand, when the proposal is run as a script with the broadcast flag and deployer EOA private key, it is used to deploy all the contracts on the chain and adds those addresses to the `addresses` object.
+    Deployments are done by `DEPLOYER_EOA` when running through a proposal `forge script,` and therefore, an address with this exact name must exist in the Addresses.json file.
+Foundry can be leveraged to actually broadcast the deployments when using the `broadcast` flag combined with `--account` flag.
+Please refer to the [foundry docs[(https://book.getfoundry.sh/tutorials/best-practices?highlight=broadcast#scripts) for further assistance.
+On the other hand, when proposals are executed through a `forge script,` the deployer is the proposal contract itself.

 -   `function afterDeployMock() public`: Post-deployment mock actions.
 Such actions can include pranking, etching, etc.

 <a id="#build-function"></a>

--   `function build() public`: Besides deployments, a proposal will have some actions to be made, for example, transferring ownership rights of a deployed contract.
-This function helps create and store these actions, with each action storing a target contract and calldata for executing that action.
-In the Proposal contract, it is an empty function.
-This function should always be overridden in the proposal-specific contract, as every proposal must have at least a single action to be made.
+-   `function build() public`: this function is where most of the FPS magic happens.
+It utilizes foundry cheat codes to automatically transform plain solidity code into calldata.
+This calldata can then be proposed on the Governance, signed by the multisig signers, or scheduled on the Timelock.
+For instance, an action might involve pointing a proxy to a new implementation address after deploying the implementation in the 'deploy' function.

     ```solidity
     function build() public virtual {}